TheBaljitSingh/Headout-assignment/readme.md

 - **Instant Feedback**:
   - 🎉 **Correct Answer**: Confetti animation + fun fact reveal.
   - 😢 **Incorrect Answer**: Sad-face animation + fun fact.
-- **Play Again**: Option to load a new destination.
-- **Score Tracking**: Displays total user score, tracking correct/incorrect answers.
+- **Score Tracking**: Displays total user score, tracking score with No of attempts.
 - **Challenge a Friend**:
   - Users enter a **unique username** to create a profile.
   - Clicking ‘Challenge a Friend’ generates an **invite link** with a dynamic image.